d4ndres/robot-gui-fork/README.md

 # robot-gui
 A three.js based 3D robot interface.

+# fork
+this is a fork of the original project.
+You have to use node 14.21.3

 # How To
 Download or clone.
 Open `index.html` or [robot.glumb.de](http://robot.glumb.de).
 Enjoy 🤖😀